Paradise (1982 film)

-Paradise is a 1982 Canadian adventure romance film written and directed by Stuart Gillard (in his directorial debut).
+Paradise is a 1982 Canadian adventure-romance film written and directed by Stuart Gillard (in his directorial debut).
 It stars Phoebe Cates, Willie Aames, and Tuvia Tavi.
-The original music score was composed by Paul Hoffert with the theme song written and produced by Joel Diamond and L. Russell Brown and sung by Phoebe Cates.

-It was critiqued at the time as a "knockoff" of the more-famous The Blue Lagoon, as it shared a similar story to the 1980 film.
+The original music score was composed by Paul Hoffert.
+"Theme from Paradise" was written and produced by Joel Diamond and L. Russell Brown and sung by Cates.
+The film was critiqued at the time as a "knockoff" of the more famous The Blue Lagoon, as it shared a similar story to the 1980 film.

-Plot summary
+Plot

 In 1823, during the Georgian era, teenagers David and Sarah travel with a caravan from Baghdad to Damascus.
-At an oasis, a slaver known as 'the Jackal' raids the party and attempts to add the beautiful young Sarah to his harem.
+At an oasis, a slaver known as "The Jackal" raids the party and attempts to add the beautiful young Sarah, the daughter of a wealthy British merchant, to his harem.
 David and Sarah and her servant, Geoffrey, narrowly escape, but all the others are slain in a massacre, including David's American missionary parents.
-When Geoffrey seeks help at an encampment controlled by the Jackal, he is killed.
+When Geoffrey seeks help at an encampment, he is killed when he learns too late that it's controlled by the Jackal.

-David and Sarah rest at a nearby enclave as they head west toward civilization.
-Their flight leads them to a beautiful oasis — a Paradise—where they discover love and sex.
-However, the Jackal does not give up hope of capturing Sarah, so David must lure him to his death.
-At the conclusion, Sarah reveals to David that she is pregnant and the two young lovers finally reach civilization, the city of Damascus.
+Left to fend for themselves, David and Sarah head west, struggling to survive the desert’s harsh conditions.
+Eventually, they stumble upon a stunning oasis by the sea—a paradise where they can rest, recover, and let their guard down.
+In this peaceful setting, their relationship grows, and they discover love and intimacy for the first time.
+Away from the rules of society, they find freedom and joy in each other, but their happiness can’t last forever.

+The Jackal is still hunting David and Sarah, and their idyllic life is interrupted when he closes in on their oasis.
+David, determined to protect Sarah, hatches a clever plan to lure the slaver to his death.
+In a tense climax, David finally defeats the Jackal, ensuring their safety.

+As they continue their journey, Sarah reveals she’s pregnant, adding a hopeful note to their story.
+The film ends with the young lovers finally reaching the city of Damascus, having grown from innocent teenagers into resilient survivors who found love and strength in the face of unimaginable challenges.